 Fewer unit tests, more logs

-But, as you can imagine, fast software delivery involves cutting corners, or should I say, “corner cases”.
+As you can imagine, fast software delivery involves cutting corners, or should I say, “corner cases”.
 You put yourself and your software team at risk of being attacked by hordes of unexpected errors coming from both external and internal users; think: unhandled form data, duplicate orders, records removed by mistake, a super important request from a big fish client, and the list continues.
 All of a sudden, the manual work you’ve taken away from the other departments ends up on your plate.
 Now, how to fix it?

 Some software conservatives would say: “cover your crappy code with a thick safety net of unit tests and you'll get rid of unimplemented corner cases".
 Easier said than done?
 Well, our standpoint is that it makes little sense to add unit tests at this stage.
 First, the code changes so frequently that the tests would become obsolete next week or sometimes within a day.
 Second, test-driven software development requires discipline and process.
 And they take time.
 And there’s no time in an early stage business like Manufaktura.